leverh/react-bookhub-app/README.md

 - **Results**:
   - Visual elements provided feedback upon interaction, enhancing the user experience.

+### 22. **Profile Edits**
+- **Procedure**:
+  - Try to change profile name, bio text, or image.
+  - Try to change password.
+- **Results**:
+  - Able to change profile name, bio text, image, and passwords.

+### 23. **Review Edits and Deletes**
+- **Procedure**:
+  - Try to edit a review by changing all form fields.
+  - Try to add a different book cover image.
+  - Check the delete modal / edit redirect are happening as expected.
+- **Results**:
+  - About to edit reviews (text, image, isbn, etc.).
+  - Deletion modal appearing as expected.
+  - Edit submission redirects happening as expected.

 Each testing procedure was meticulously executed, and any issues identified were addressed immediately to improve the application's reliability and user experience.
 This hands-on approach to testing ensured that **BookHub** offers an enjoyable experience for its users.